-What is back reflection?
+What is back reflection or return loss?

-For example if a point somewhere along a fiber link has a back reflection of -20 dB, and the fiber attenuation to that point is 10 dB, then the measured return loss contribution due to that point will be -40 dB. (eg the back reflection + 2 x the attenuation)
+For example if a point somewhere along a fiber link has a reflection of -20 dB, and the fiber attenuation to that point is 10 dB, then the measured return loss contribution due to that point will be -40 dB. (eg the back reflection + 2 x the attenuation)